Understanding the Use of e-Prints on Reddit and 4chan's Politically Incorrect Board: Discussion Conclusion

+Even though we only study e-Prints servers that do not impose a peer review system, we believe this issue applies to open-access repositories of peer-reviewed scientific articles as well.
+In the case of open-access repositories of peer-reviewed scientific articles, the responsibility to have the articles be openly accessible lies to the authors instead of the readers.
+This is just a shift of the burden of who pays the publisher.

-For example, perhaps it is time for the scientific community to fully embrace the fact that the audience for scientific work is far greater than the scientific community itself.
-If so, one solution might be to be more directly involved in ``simple English'' explanations of our research, similar to how there is a simple English version of Wikipedia.
-In fact, there are already outlets, e.g., The Conversation, that provide a direct conduit for scientists to speak to laypeople about our work.
-We encourage researchers to take this to heart, and consider budgeting for not just publication fees and travel to conferences, but for \emph{direct} dissemination to the public in their proposals to funding agencies.
-While this would most definitely stretch our collectively resources even thinner than they already are, it is also likely to help mitigate misinterpretation with the added benefit of increasing positive, public science engagement.
+Our results also make it clear that the audience for scientific work is far greater than the scientific community itself.
+Therefore, this implies we should consider additional ways to communicate research findings to a broader audience.
+One solution might be to explain our research in ``simple English'' in outlets like The Conversation, which provides a direct conduit for scientists to speak to laypeople about our work.
+We encourage researchers to take this to heart and consider budgeting for not just publication fees and travel to conferences but for \emph{direct} dissemination to the public in their proposals to funding agencies.
+This is a simple and straightforward first pass to help mitigate misinterpretation, with the added benefit of increasing positive public science engagement.